kevshakes/serverless/README.md

 # Serverless TODO

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
+To implement this project, I implement a simple TODO application using AWS Lambda and Serverless framework.
 Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.

 # Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
+This application allows creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

 # TODO items

-The application should store TODO items, and each TODO item contains the following fields:
+The application stores TODO items, and each TODO item contains the following fields:

 * `todoId` (string) - a unique id for an item
 * `createdAt` (string) - date and time when an item was created